 Kicking (and netting) Football Penalties

-Soccer Goalkeeper Back Pass Rule
+Soccer Back Pass to Goalie Rule

 To become a Football Association (FA) referee you need to be at least 14-years-old and a resident in England.
+Contact your County FA for further information.

-You should attend a Basic Referees Course with your local County FA to train as a qualified referee.
-Contact your County FA directly for further information.
+Note: You would need to attend a Basic Referees Course with your local County FA to train as a qualified referee.

-The main role of the Fourth Official in football is assisting the referee in his control the match.
-All the officials should do so in accordance with the FIFA Football Laws of the Game
+The main role of the Fourth Official in football is assisting the referee in his control of the match.
+All the officials should do so under the FIFA Football Laws of the Game